spine-tools/SpineOpt.jl/README.md

 If any issues arise during the first two steps, you can consult the [trouble shooting](https://spine-tools.github.io/SpineOpt.jl/latest/getting_started/troubleshooting/) section.

-Once you have succesfully installed and verified the correct functioning of SpineOpt, you can start learning how to use SpineOpt.
+Once you have successfully installed and verified the correct functioning of SpineOpt, you can start learning how to use SpineOpt.
 To that end you can visit the tutorials chapter of the documentation.
-The tutorials cover the different features of SpineOpt (the underlying files of the tutorials are part of our tests so these should always be up to date, though the text/images may lag behind some times).
+The tutorials cover the different features of SpineOpt (the underlying files of the tutorials are part of our tests, so these should always be up-to-date, though the text/images may lag behind some times).

 ### Reporting Issues and Contributing